 Can you save and even repair your old, worn out family photos?
-Absolutely, and you don’t need a bunch of expensive editing tools to make serious improvements.
+Absolutely!
+You don’t need a bunch of expensive editing tools to make serious improvements.
 There are plenty of accessible online tools that, combined with a little bit of know-how and some time, will help you turn those faded prints into vibrant views of your family’s history.
 Read below for 5 tips that will help you edit and digitize old photos with ease.
-Then, register for our workshop, Photo Editing and Retouching for Genealogists Web Seminar Download.

 Scan Old Photos with Your Camera

 Maybe your aunt pulled out her photo albums and you have only a few minutes to get those photos into digital form.
-That’s not a problem if you have a smart phone.
+That’s not a problem if you have a smartphone.
 If you don’t have access to a scanner, you can still digitize old photos by using your camera’s phone to snap a photo.
 Today’s cell phone cameras have great resolution and continue to get better, so you can get a decent image to work with.
 From your camera, it’s easy to send the images right to Evernote, a Google File, Dropbox, or some other form of storage until you can get to your computer to work with them.

 Try to fill the camera frame with the image and take the photo on a flat surface near a natural light source.
 If it won’t cause any damage, remove it from any frames or albums to cut down on glare.
 You can get additional photo tips in the Digitize Your Family History Online Genealogy Course, beginning August 20.

 Boost Faded Images